gitrocket/photoWebsiteLightbox/README.md

 This is a photographer's website.

 It features a lightbox component for previewing images, and a slide-show component for viewing enlarged images.
 The lightbox was created using CSS grid, and the slide show with vanilla javascript and CSS.
+The lightbox is constructed with fallbacks to flexbox and inline-block for older browsers.

 The infrastructure is complete and just needs original content to finalize the site.